carbon-language/carbon-lang/llvm/docs/CommandGuide/FileCheck.rst

   -verify``.
 With this option FileCheck will verify that input does not contain warnings not covered by any ``CHECK:`` patterns.

+.. option:: --dump-input <mode>

+  Dump input to stderr, adding annotations representing currently enabled diagnostics.
+Do this either 'always', on 'fail', or 'never'.
+Specify 'help' to explain the dump format and quit.

 .. option:: --dump-input-on-failure

   When the check fails, dump all of the original input.
+This option is deprecated in favor of `--dump-input=fail`.

 .. option:: --enable-var-scope